calblueprint/meepanyar-node/README.md

     1. You can find the Mee Panyar airtable base ID at: https://airtable.com/api if you have access to the base.
     2. You can generate an Airtable API key on the accounts page of airtable https://airtable.com/account
     3. The environment variable `SERVER_URL` is used to run scripts in the `script/` folder.
 Point it at the backend instance (default to `localhost:4000` on development and `https://meepanyar-node.herokuapp.com` in production).
     4. You will now need to paste your Azure credentials into `.env`.
-Please look at the wiki page labelled "Setting up Azure Storage" to get the environment variable values for `AZURE_STORAGE_CONNECTION_STRING` and `AZURE_STORAGE_ACCOUNT_NAME`
+Please look at the wiki page labelled [Setting up Azure Storage](https://github.com/calblueprint/meepanyar/wiki/Setting-up-Azure-Storage) to get the environment variable values for `AZURE_STORAGE_CONNECTION_STRING` and `AZURE_STORAGE_ACCOUNT_NAME`
         1. Paste your `AZURE_STORAGE_CONNECTION_STRING` into `.env`.
 This will enable photos.
 Your backend cannot start without a value in this string.
 You can get this value by going to the "Access Keys" section of your Azure Storage Account.
 Copy and paste the `Connection String` from there.
        ![image](https://user-images.githubusercontent.com/35501399/117164765-c9030b00-ad79-11eb-880d-904dd013d427.png)
         2. Paste your Azure Storage Account Name into `.env` environment variable `AZURE_STORAGE_ACCOUNT_NAME`.
 Make sure to have followed the "Setting up Azure Storage" documentation so that photos are properly persisted